propan/yaDatePicker/README.md

     Default: -1 (unlimited)

-* theme - a name of date picker theme.
-Two themes are included: dp and dark
+* theme - a name of datepicker theme.
+Three themes are included: dp, dark and grey

     Default: 'dp'